kevinwangsk/SONiC/doc/pmon-design.md

 For now pmon superviosrd have a default configuration file which applied to all the platforms by default.

-To let vedors have different behavior on their platform, can add a customized suervisord configuration file in the platform folder,  to change the behavior of supervisord to have different running daemon set than normal case.
+To let vedors have different set of daemons loaded on their platform, can add a customized pmon daemon configuration file in the platform folder, make the start script "start.sh" to parse it, and then load the daemons conditionally.

 ## 5. Move hw-management from host to pmon